GAZ-12 ZIM

 The ZIM-12 (ЗИМ-12) was a Soviet full-size luxury car produced by the Gorky Automotive Plant (GAZ) from 1950 until 1960.
-It was the first executive car produced by GAZ and the first one to have the famous leaping gazelle hood ornament.
+It was the first luxury car produced by GAZ and the first one to have the famous leaping gazelle hood ornament.
 The car was built to serve high and medium rank Soviet nomenklatura, but was also readily available as a taxi and ambulance.
 Unlike its successors, ZIM was the only Soviet executive class full-size car that was actually made available for private ownership.
 A total of 21,527 examples were built.

 Development

 GAZ began the design process for what became the M12 in May 1948, when the Soviet government requested a six-passenger sedan for the niche between the ZIS-110 and the Pobeda, with a deadline of twenty-nine months to produce it.
 Due to the lack of time, head designer Andrei Lipgart was given a choice between copying an American product (a Buick) or developing an entirely new model.
-He chose the latter, despite high level support for simply badge engineering a Buick.
+He chose the latter, despite high level support for simply badge engineering a Buick, although the styling on the production vehicle still resembles a 1948 Buick Super.